Case Western Reserve University

 Genomics Laboratory

-With project goals of allowing for Good Clinical Laboratory Practice (GCLP) workflows and meeting Clinical Laboratory Improvement Amendments (CLIA) standards, Hasenstab Architects designed a new Genomics Laboratory at Case Western Reserve University’s School of Medicine.
-The 1,600-square foot lab, which is located in the HG Wood Building, provides a wide range of genomics services, including genome sequencing, RNA-Seq, genotyping and epigenetics.
+Hasenstab Architects’ genomics laboratory design at Case Western Reserve University’s School of Medicine followed the Good Clinical Laboratory Practice (GCLP) workflows and met all Clinical Laboratory Improvement Amendments (CLIA) standards.
+The 1,600-square-foot lab, which is located in the HG Wood Building, provides a wide range of genomics services, including genome sequencing, RNA-Seq, genotyping, and epigenetics.

-In addition to an open lab area with bench space and built-in workstations, the project also includes faculty offices, staff work areas and a (Pre-PCR) workroom.
-The renovation was completed in two phases with demolition of the proposed project area first to allow for discovery of unknowns prior to design.
+In addition to an open lab area with bench space and built-in workstations, the project also includes faculty offices, staff work areas and a Pre-PCR workroom.
+The renovation was completed in two phases: First, the area was demolished to expose potential unknowns that may have affected the laboratory design.
+Then, the design and construction were completed.

 Project Details